 By: Angie Chandler, NBC-HWC, NASM-CPT, FLT-vLE

 It’s easy to get swept up in the whirlwind of simultaneous fall activities.
-From endless back-to-school to-do lists to an increase in work projects, now with added uncertainty and disruption due to COVID-19, September can mark the end of summer and the beginning of a season of stress for many.
+From endless back-to-school to-do lists to an increase in work projects, September can mark the end of summer and the beginning of a stressful season for many.

 Create your personalized “contingency” plan for a smooth fall season using my six favorite stress-busting tips.
 Let these “grab-n-go” strategies help you lock in a mindset of positivity with a splash of confidence—so you can avoid stress and enjoy the autumn season instead.